kuekiko/tun2proxy/README.md

 Options:
   -p, --proxy <URL>                        Proxy URL in the form proto://[username[:password]@]host:port, where proto is one of
-                                           socks4, socks5, http.
+                                           socks4, socks5, http, vmess.
 Username and password are encoded in percent encoding.
+For example: socks5://myname:pass%40word@127.0.0.1:1080
+                                           vmess://uuid@127.0.0.1:1080
-For example: socks5://myname:pass%40word@127.0.0.1:1080 -t, --tun <name>                         Name of the tun interface, such as tun0, utun4, etc. If this option is not provided, the
+  -t, --tun <name>                         Name of the tun interface, such as tun0, utun4, etc. If this option is not provided, the
                                            OS will generate a random one
       --tun-fd <fd>                        File descriptor of the tun interface